Emil Zátopek: In popular culture

 The 2021 film Zátopek focuses on his personal life and sports career.

 The most prestigious track race in Australia is named after him.

+French writer Jean Echenoz published an updated biography of Zátopek titled Courir (Running).

-A Bengali novel by Mati Nandi, Naran (নারান), mentioned him as the role model and motivation of the protagonist, a Bengali Hindu refugee from East Pakistan who relocated to Calcutta in 1947 in order to evade the religious onslaught and build up his life again from the scratch.
+A Bengali novel by Mati Nandi, Naran (নারান), mentioned him as the role model and motivation of the protagonist, a Bengali Hindu refugee from East Pakistan who relocated to Calcutta in 1947 to evade the religious onslaught and build up his life again from scratch.

 The song "Czech Locomotive" by Australian psychedelic rock band Pond off of their album 9 is about him.

+British punk-rock band Zatopeks chose their name after Emil Zátopek.

+Škoda Transportation named its electric locomotive family 109E after him.